microsoft/timelinestoryteller/README.md

 If you use Timeline Storyteller to make a timeline for a research paper, you can cite us in two ways.
 You can cite the tool itself:

 `@misc{TimelineStoryteller,
-author = {Matthew Brehmer and Bongshin Lee and Nathalie Henry Riche}, title = {Microsoft Timeline Storyteller}, year = {2017}, note = {\url{https://timelinestoryteller.com}}
+author = {Matthew Brehmer and Bongshin Lee and Nathalie Henry Riche and Darren Edge and Christopher White and Kate Lytvynets and David Tittsworth}, title = {Microsoft Timeline Storyteller}, year = {2017}, note = {\url{https://timelinestoryteller.com}}